Manufacturing and robotics

-Our research seeks to increase resource efficiency, flexibility and competitiveness of UK manufacturing through the development of integrated system modelling, simulation and optimization tools, advanced process monitoring & automation, reconfigurable systems and smart multifunctional materials.
-We are also developing enabling technologies for fully autonomous cooperative robots.
+Our research seeks to increase resource efficiency, flexibility and competitiveness of UK manufacturing through the development of integrated system modelling, simulation and optimisation tools, advanced process monitoring and automation, reconfigurable systems and smart multifunctional materials.

 Researchers from ACSE have created an aquatic robot which could be used during underwater search and rescue operations.
 The study looks at a set of robotic modules that can be assembled into robots of arbitrary shape.
 This allows robots to be customised to meet the changing demands of their task.